 Since the end of 2016, it has been known that Android founder Andy Rubin is working on an AI-driven smartphone.
-His new company is called Essential and its first smartphone will land in the high-end range.
-Thanks to The Verge, we now know all the major details.
-The latest news brings the details about the release date and availability of the Essential phone.
+His new company is called Essential and its first smartphone has landed in the high-end range.
+Now, you can get it for $200 off.

 Highlight recent changes